 States are configuration templates.
 They allow you to describe what each of your systems should look like, including the applications and services that are installed and running.

-States are written, and then applied to the target systems.
+States are applied to the target client.
 This automates the process of bringing a large number of systems into a known state, and then maintaining them.

-Do not update the Salt package using states.
+Do not update the salt package using states.
 Update all other system packages using states.
-You can then update the Salt package from the Uyuni WebUI as a separate step.
+You can then update the salt package from the Uyuni WebUI as a separate step.

-For more information on states, see https://docs.saltstack.com/en/latest/topics/tutorials/starting states.html.
+For more information on states, see https://docs.saltstack.com/en/latest/topics/tutorials/ starting_states.html.